All Articles

 California employers make regular income tax withholding payments for their employees.
 These amounts are reported every weekday, providing a real-time indication of the direction and magnitude of aggregate change in the employers’ payroll.
 Most withholding payments are for employees’ wages and salaries, but withholding is also due on bonuses and stock options received by employees.

 Compared to Recent Projections.
-Monthly PIT withholding for November came in $806 million (10 percent) below projections included in 2024-25 Budget Act.
-For the fiscal year overall, 2024-25 PIT withholding is running about even with budget act projections, which targeted 5 percent growth over the prior year.
+Monthly PIT withholding for December came in $1.5 billion (16 percent) above projections included in 2024-25 Budget Act.
+Most of this difference is due to a timing issue in which Thanksgiving season withholding was remitted in December, rather than late November, due to an unusually late Thanksgiving holiday.
+For the fiscal year overall, withholding is running about 3 percent ahead of budget act projections, which targeted 5 percent growth over the prior year.

-Recent Trends: PIT Withholding Collections Continue Solid Stretch.
+PIT Withholding Collections Continue Solid Stretch.
 The figure below shows the latest monthly trends for income tax withholding.
 Each bar represents a snapshot of how income tax withholding for the prior 12 months compares to the year before.
 This viewpoint helps filter out some of the month-to-month variation in income tax withholding that makes interpreting trends difficult.
-So far this fiscal year, the trailer 12-month total of income tax withholding has been trending up between 5 percent and 7 percent.
+So far this fiscal year, the trailing 12-month total of income tax withholding has been trending up between 6 percent and 9 percent.

 Article Tags